mattik01/Osu-RecSys-Study/documentation/schema-info.md

 | `country_acronym` | Country code (e.g., `US`, `JP`). |
 | `last_played` | Timestamp of the most recent play. |
 | `total_seconds_played` | Total time spent playing (in seconds). |

+### Nice to have, if possible obtain these when i have the time and a way without the osu api banning me:
+- max pp of a beatmap_mod id
+- liked beatmap- sets of users
+- exist/failrate on beatmap